MetalHexx/Micro-Architecture/README.md

 # Micro-Architecture Sandbox
 Just my own personal stomping grounds for testing and experimenting with microservice architecture and related technologies.
 The intent is to log my journey in the hopes to create a great reference source for other projects.
-This is obviously a work in progress.
+This is all new work, in progress, and far from anything production ready. :)

 #### Tech / Pattern Highlights ####
 - .Net Core 2.2